 The primary reason for this decision seems to be disappointing sales.
 “The Lost Crown” sold around 300,000 units earning $15 million in revenue, which fell short of Ubisoft’s expectations.
 Ubisoft reportedly wanted the team to finish their work on the game and then move on to projects with more promising sales potential.

-Despite this, some team members at Ubisoft Montpellier tried to convince the company to approve a sequel, said Gautoz.
+Despite this, some team members at Ubisoft Montpellier tried to convince the company to approve a sequel.
 Unfortunately, their efforts were unsuccessful.
 The team then pushed for two expansions, but these were also rejected.
 Ubisoft reportedly explained that they needed more developers to work on other projects with better financial prospects.
 Additionally, they believed that a sequel could harm the long-term sales of “The Lost Crown.”

-Despite “Star Wars Outlaws” selling over one million copies, it still failed to meet Ubisoft and its investors’ expectations led to a significant drop in share price.
-These financial struggles have reportedly led Ubisoft to consider going private, with plans to decrease the stakes of the Guillemot family and Tencent to satisfy shareholders.
+While this news has not been officially confirmed by Ubisoft, it fits into a larger pattern of financial challenges the company has faced in recent years.
+Ubisoft has struggled with several underperforming titles since the COVID-19 pandemic, including “Skull and Bones” and “Star Wars Outlaws.”
+Despite “Star Wars Outlaws” selling over one million copies, it still failed to meet Ubisoft and its investors’ expectations.
+These financial struggles have reportedly led Ubisoft to consider going private, with plans to increase the stakes of the Guillemot family and Tencent to satisfy shareholders.

 It’s disappointing to hear that the team behind “The Lost Crown” — which also worked on beloved titles like “Rayman Origins” and “Rayman Legends” — might have been disbanded.
 Many fans were hoping for a sequel or even a new “Rayman” game, but those dreams seem unlikely for now.